smacoh/LoL_Analysis/README.md

   frameborder="0"
 ></iframe>

-The observed test statistic, 0.173, clearly differs from the permutated test statistics.
+The observed test statistic, 0.173, clearly differs from the permuted test statistics.
 The resulting p-value is 0.00, which means that under the 0.05 significance level, I reject the null hypothesis, suggesting that the missingness of `pick1` is MAR depdenent on `league`.
 In other words, the missingness of `pick1` is dependent on `league`.

 I also tested the missingess dependency of `pick1` on another column, `playoffs`.
 I conducted a permutation test with the following parameters: